SAP-archive/teched2020-developer-keynote/s4hana/sandbox/README.md

 Just like before, you can check that it's working by requesting the API's service document.
 You'll need first to find out what the first part of the URL is.

-Visit the Kyma console (get there from your trial subaccount overview page and use the "Link to dashboard" link) and in the API Rules section, you'll see the relevant URL:
+Visit the Kyma console (get there from your trial subaccount overview page and use the "Link to dashboard" link), select the "default" namespace, and in the "Configuration > API Rules" section, you'll see the relevant URL:

 ![API Rules](api-rules.png)